Getting Started with Monitors¶

 Permissions¶

-Set the operational permissions for the monitor to ensure users perform configuration operations according to their roles and permission levels.
+Set the operational permissions for the monitor to ensure users perform operations according to their roles and permission levels.

 Viewing Monitors¶